Halle Berry Reveals The Instagram Secret Behind Her Steamy Photos

-Halle Berry has been posting lots of steamy pictures to Instagram lately, and with over 5 million followers to her name, some people are dying to know: what’s her secret?
+Halle Berry has been posting lots of steamy pictures to Instagram lately, and with over 5 million followers to her name, some people are dying to know — what’s her secret?

-AOL spoke to the John Wick: Chapter 3 — Parabellum star at the film’s New York City premiere and pressed her about her social media strategy.
-And surprisingly, she doesn’t really have one.
+AOL spoke to the John Wick: Chapter 3 — Parabellum star at the film’s New York City premiere, and pressed her about her social media strategy.
+And surprisingly, she doesn’t really have one specific secret.

 “Stay true to whatever your style is.
 Stay true to that, no matter how many people tell you, ‘That’s now how you’re gonna build your followers!’
 Just do you.”